Tax in UAE: All You Need to Know

 It is important to note that tax rates can vary between emirates within the UAE.

-Taxes for Companies in the UAE
+Companies – Taxes in UAE

 • The tax will apply to companies earning more than AED 3,75000 per year.

 • Most companies previously in the UAE, have not paid corporate tax and were enjoying a 0% rate but now it depends on the nature of the business and types of business activities.
+However, foreign companies in the oil and gas sector are subject to a corporate tax rate of 55%.

-Value Added Tax (VAT)
+Value Added Tax (VAT) in UAE

 • VAT is applicable in the UAE and is typically paid quarterly.